 The two-axis model at the heart of stakeholder mapping — power versus stake — produces four groups.
 Players (high power, high stake) will find you.
 Context Setters (high power, low stake) need targeted, strategic engagement at key moments.
 The Crowd (low power, low stake) receive general communications.

-Identifying a stakeholder as key and underrepresented is not a description.
-It is a commitment to allocate real resources toward reaching them.
+Identifying a stakeholder as key and underrepresented is not simply a description.
+It is a commitment to allocate real engagement resources toward reaching them.

 This is also where the connection to method selection (Step 7) begins to take shape.
 When you identify a key underrepresented group in stakeholder mapping, you are implicitly asking: what barriers prevent them from participating, and what methods address those barriers?
 That question is answered in the barrier-first method selection step — but it starts here, with the honest identification of who is missing.